meese-os/meeseOS-manual/src/development/README.md

 ## Developing Modules

-The OS.js client and server are split up into several modules provided by `npm` packages (see `package.json`).
+The MeeseOS client and server are split up into several modules provided by `npm` packages (see `package.json`).

 To override these modules follow the [modules guide](../guide/modules/README.md).